|“Nina used different methods, besides just the conventional classroom style.” Zetty, Malaysian student

 I also arranged field trips to newsrooms and press conferences, and organised a series of guest lectures with celebrated journalists.

-In 2014 I spoke at a United Nations conference called ‘WHY COMMUNICATION MATTERS.’
+The United Nations (UN) asked me to speak at a conference called ‘WHY COMMUNICATION MATTERS.’

 I gave delegates some journalistic insight into how to sell a story, how to write an attention-grabbing press release and how to use social media to promote the UN’s work.